position

 5. When should I use an exothermic riser sleeve?

-6. How do chills help feeding?
+6. How do chills help feeding in complex shapes?

-7. Is simulation necessary?
+7. Is casting simulation necessary for every design?

 8. How much gating area should connect a riser to a casting?